aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 24. During the installation we request required limit increases, resources dependent on these limits were not deployed
-    1. You should receive emails from support confirming the limit increases ~~2.
-Unfortunately, once the VPC endpoint limit is increased, it does not properly register in AWS Quota tool~~ ~~- If and when you receive confirmation from support that the **VPC Endpoint** limit in the shared network account has been increased~~
+    1. You should receive emails from support confirming the limit increases
-       ~~- Set `"customer-confirm-inplace"` to **true** in the config file for the limit `"Amazon VPC/Interface VPC endpoints per VPC"` in the shared network account~~
     2. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
     3. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested